tradle/tradleconf/README.md

 After the command completes (~20 minutes), you'll be able to configure the respective plugins

+To update your kyc-services stack (Tradle pushes updates to constituent vendor SDK images):

+`tradleconf update-kyc-services`

+To delete your kyc-services stack (it's stateless, so you can always create a new one):

+`tradleconf disable-kyc-services`

 ### Deploy

 You can deploy your configuration to your local Tradle development environment running on your machine, or to your Tradle MyCloud running in AWS.